 Describe what efforts would be made to involve the public with this proposed project.
-Discuss the appropriateness of holding public meetings and/or public hearings, making the draft document available for public comment, or the preparation of a public involvement plan, etc. A Memorandum of Agreement to address and mitigate impacts to historic resources has been executed by the Airports Authority, the Virginia SHPO, and the FAA (Attachment D).
+Discuss the appropriateness of holding public meetings and/or public hearings, making the draft document available for public comment, or the preparation of a public involvement plan, etc. The public will be informed of the proposed project through notification availability of the EA for review and a public comment period.
+Impacts to historic resources are being addressed through the Authority's established procedures with the Virginia State Historic Preservation Officer.